MiniWolskys/LoL-Global-Power-Ranking/README.md

 - How do we take into account upsets happening in tournaments predictions ?
 - How do we treat the data from experimental games ?
 - Should all games be the same weight ?
+- Should some games not remove elo points to the losing team, as shown by the FIFA world ranking system ?

 ## What already exists
 We can take notes that a few method already exists for ranking team in other sports, such as the FIFA World Ranking, the Opta's Power Ranking or the HoopsHype's Global Rating system.
 These are but a few exemples, and more information can be found about them in the [references](#references) section.